bahrus/be-invoking/README.md

 </mood-stone>
 ```

 What this does:  Invokes host-element's howAmIFeelingToday method only when the input element dispatches "input" event.
+It passes in two arguments:

+1. The instance of whatever element is being invoked, just in case that is helpful.
+2. The event that triggered the action.

 To specify a different event: